Fix Pipeline Hygiene Before CRM Data Gets Feral

 2) Build or select a guided system template for the chosen pipeline (lead routing or onboarding).
 Embed ownership and exception routing into it.

-3) Pilot, measure pipeline hygiene performance, tune QA checks, and expand.
+3) Pilot, measure pipeline hygiene performance, tune quality checks, and expand.

 If you want hands-on help, consider booking a strategy call to map templates to your agency operators, decide ownership rules, and design exception paths for your pipelines.